Flucloxacillin: Wounds

 Infections of leg ulcers can be treated with flucloxacillin.
-With diabetic foot infections the dose is adjusted according to whether the infection appears mild, moderate or severe.
+With diabetic foot infections, the dose is adjusted based on whether the infection appears mild, moderate or severe.

 Bone

 Despite having a lower than optimum drug penetration into bone ratio of 10–20%, flucloxacillin appears effective in treating osteomyelitis.

-Depending on local guidance it may be used in the treatment of infection of joints while waiting for culture results.
+Depending on local guidance, it may be used in the treatment of infection of joints while waiting for culture results.

 Other

 It may be used in combination with other antibiotics to treat pneumonia and can be used to prevent infection before surgery, particularly heart, lung, or bone surgery.
 When used to treat endocarditis, in combination with other antibiotics or alone, the dose of flucloxacillin may need to exceed the usual dose.

 Resistance

 Despite flucloxacillin being insensitive to beta-lactamases, some organisms have developed resistance to it and other narrow-spectrum β-lactam antibiotics including methicillin.
 Such organisms include methicillin-resistant Staphylococcus aureus, which has developed resistance to flucloxacillin and other penicillins by having an altered penicillin-binding protein.